Developer tools

 How to use it

-- Copy the minified JSON into tests, docs, or configuration where compact JSON is useful.
+- Copy the minified JSON into tests, docs, query examples, or configuration where compact JSON is useful.

 Privacy, review, and limitations